ruby/irb/doc/Index.md

 irb(main):003>     sa # save, save!
 ```

-As a trade-off, completion calculation takes more time than \IRB::RegexpCompletor.
+As a trade-off, completion calculation takes more time than `IRB::RegexpCompletor`.

 #### Difference between Steep's Completion

-Compared with Steep, \IRB::TypeCompletor has some differences and limitations.
+Compared with Steep, `IRB::TypeCompletor` has some differences and limitations.
 ```ruby
 [0, 'a'].sample.
 # Steep completes the intersection of Integer methods and String methods